-The Institute of Structure and Design operates several gas guns for high velocity impact (HVI) experiments,.
-Currently various barrels with calibres between 12 and 200 mm are available, in which projectiles between approx. 1 gram and 7 kg can be accelerated.
+The Institute of Structure and Design operates several gas guns for high-velocity impact (HVI) experiments.
+Currently various barrels with calibres between 12 and 200 mm are available, in which projectiles between approx. 1 g and 7 kg can be accelerated.
 Scenarios involving impact velocities between 50 and 500 m/s depending on the projectile weight are possible.

 Computed Tomography (CT)

-CT is providing a deep insight into the inner structure of materials and structural parts.
-Beside the possibility of non-destructive evaluation, the main benefit of this method is the three-dimensional imaging which opens the way of precisely detecting and picturing internal structures and therefore material and structural defects as well.
+CT provides a deep insight into the inner structure of materials and structural parts.
+Beside the possibility of non-destructive evaluation, the main benefit of this method is the three-dimensional imaging that allows precise detection and picturing of internal structures and therefore material and structural defects as well.

-A cutting center has been installed at ZLP Augsburg to support highly automated pick and drape processes of large aerospace structures.
-Different materials such as dry fiber or thermoplastic fabrics can be either cut sequencially or to minimize the cutting waste.
+A cutting center has been installed at ZLP Augsburg to support highly automated pick-and-drape processes for large aerospace structures.
+Different materials such as dry fibre or thermoplastic fabrics can be either cut sequencially or to minimise the cutting waste.

-The droptower serves to investigate the crash behavior of materials, components and complete structures.
+The drop tower is used to investigate the crash behaviour of materials, subcomponents and complete structures.

 Fibre Placement Cell (FPZ)

 The ZLP Augsburg view of a new, unique research facility since March 2020.
-The Fiber Placement Cell is used to research tape laying and fiber placement processes such as Automated Fiber Placement.
+The Fibre Placement Cell is used to research tape laying and fibre placement processes such as Automated Fibre Placement.

-The Institute of Structures and Design (BT) operates three hot presses at its two sites in Augsburg and Stuttgart to investigate the production processes of structural components made of fibre-reinforced thermoplastics.
+The Institute of Structures and Design (BT) operates three hot presses at its two sites in Augsburg and Stuttgart to investigate the production processes for structural components made of fibre-reinforced thermoplastics.